fedemengo/FFC/README.md

 	* Consider reading advanced types (arrays, tuples, maps)
 	* Allow `\`-escaped characters in string read ?
 	* Consider assignment support
-* Improve for / foreach behaviour, so that values can be modified
+* Improve for / foreach behavior, so that values can be modified
 * Catch exception when using a variable that is not declared
 * Add warning when declaring variables overriding an existing name